 As a rule, if you do not meet our minimum requirements to apply to foster with us, we will not be able to consider you as a foster carer.
 Most fostering organisations will have these as a standard set of requirements.
 Before you send us your application, we ask:

 We ask that you have a bedroom big enough for a young person to live in.
 A foster child can share a room with their sibling but not with your birth children, keeping in mind the best interest of all young people.
 If you apply with us to fostering, we ask that the bedroom is ready to be viewed when you have your initial visit with a social worker (this is arranged after you enquire with us.)

 2. You must be at least 21 years old

-There is no upper age limit for fostering, although all applicants must be active and healthy in order to care for a child in their home.
+There is no age limit for fostering, although all applicants must be active and healthy in order to care for a child in their home.
 Fostering does require a lot of energy, but providing you are fit and healthy there’s no reason you couldn’t do it.
 Older carers also often bring invaluable experience to the role.

 3. You must not own any animals on the banned animal list

 Pets usually don’t pose a problem if you want to foster, often a furry (or not so furry) friend is a great source of comfort for a lot of families.
 They can help children build trust and be a great source of support and unconditional love.

 However, in the UK, it is against the law to own certain breeds of dog due to their possible dangerous nature and temperament.
 We cannot allow for any vulnerable child to be placed into a home where an animal may cause danger to them.
 A pet assessment will be carried out during your own fostering assessment with us, so as long as your pet doesn’t pose a risk to the safety of others, a pet shouldn’t present problems.

 4. You need to have permanent leave to remain in the UK

 You, and if you have a partner, need to have indefinite leave to remain in the UK or be a full-time UK resident.
 If you’re not sure what this means or if you have it, you can read about your citizenship here.